 and to Christ.
 When we physically die as Christians, we face the believer’s

-judgment, which will determine the luminosity of our bodies at the
+judgment, which will determine the quality of our

 resurrection.
-Similarly, when we judge the carnal temptations of our flesh and
+Similarly, when we judge the carnal temptations of the flesh and

-abstain through the power of the Spirit, we will experience a type of
+abstain from them through the power of the Spirit, we experience a type of

 resurrection in the form of an anointing that has the power to establish the